 Autonomous vehicles that are aware of their position and surroundings, and are fully capable of driving themselves with or without a human driver behind the wheel have been on the road for several years -- not as production vehicles but as test mules for the coming generation of production cars that will have self-driving capabilities.

 It's not as far off as you might think.
-Engineers at the Telematics Conference were seriously discussing the first autonomous vehicles being in production within 10 years -- or even less!
+Telematic engineers say the first level 4 autonomous vehicles should be in production by 2021, maybe even sooner.
 The question is not "if" but "when" this technology will become a production road-ready reality.

 Google has been running their fleet of autonomous test vehicles in California for several years and racked up millions of miles or read world driving -- without incident.
 Google's latest concept for an autonomous vehicle doesn't even have a steering wheel or pedals.
 It's essentially an automated cab.
 Realizing that self-driving car technology is advancing rapidly, several states have enacted laws governing the use of autonomous vehicles on public highways.
 The cars are legal but they still have to have a human driver behind the wheel as a failsafe backup in case something goes wrong.

-Volvo is putting a fleet of 200 autonomous vehicles on city streets in Sweden to test how they perform in a variety of real world settings.
-Volvo is also testing cars that not only park themselves, but can go seek out the closest available parking spot entirely on their own after they have dropped off their human passengers.
+Volvo has run a fleet of 200 autonomous vehicles on city streets in Sweden to test how they perform in a variety of real world settings.
+Volvo also has cars now that can park themselves and seek out the closest available parking spot entirely on their own after they have dropped off their human passengers.

 One of the reasons self-driving cars are coming is because robotic drivers don't make the same kinds of mistakes that human drivers do.
 They are not easily distracted.
 They don't fiddle with a cell phone or put on their makeup while driving.
 They are not susceptible to road rage if somebody cuts them off in traffic or gives them the one finger salute.
 They obey every stop sign, traffic signal and posted speed limit, and they always signal before changing lanes or making a turn.
 They come to a full stop at every stop sign, and don't proceed until it is safe to do so, and their all-seeing digital cameras and sensors maintain a constant vigil of what's going on in front of, beside and behind the vehicle at all times.
 They can see and recognize the bicyclists, motorcyclists, pedestrians and animals who may be in their path, and they can steer and brake to avoid unexpected obstacles in the road.
 In short, they can driver better than most human drivers.